lukey78/fuse-localization/README.md

 - `DeviceLocale.uno` - native code to query locale settings.
 This is a cut-down version of the "fuse-device" package by Maxim Shaydo aka MaxGraey (https://github.com/MaxGraey/fuse-device)
 - `Localization.js` - exposes the selected version of the text through `loc`, together with `setLocale()` in case you want to set it manually.
 - `text/*.json` - different language definitions as simple json
-- 'MainView.ux' - an example of how it all comes together.
+- `MainView.ux` - an example of how it all comes together.